szymon2024/gps-labs/gps_lab05/README.txt

     SELECTION OF GPS BROADCAST EPHEMERIS FOR THE OBSERVATION TIME
 ======================================================================

-The program selects the ephemeris from a RINEX 3.04 navigation file for a given a GPS satellite and observation time.
-The main selection criterion is the ephemeris with the nearest (week, toe) and svHealth==0, for which the observation time is within fitIntrv.
+The program selects an ephemeris from a RINEX 3.04 navigation file for a given a GPS satellite and observation time.
+The main selection criterion is the ephemeris of a healthy satellite with the nearest (week, toe) and the maximum IODE, for which the observation time lies within the fitInterval.

 Input
 -----